 Combined ADHD & Autism Diagnostic Package

-The assessment itself takes around three and a half to four hours and includes an ADOS-2, developmental history, QB Check and a cognitive assessment.
+The assessment itself takes around four and a half to five hours and includes an ADOS-2, developmental history, QB Check and a cognitive assessment.
 The cognitive assessment measures intellectual ability and includes assessment of comprehension, reasoning, working memory and processing speed.
 Difficulties in some of these areas are sometimes seen in children with ADHD/Autism and if identified, measures can be put into place in school to help your child.
 The ADOS-2 (Autism Diagnostic Observation Schedule) is a semi-structured assessment of communication, social interaction and play (or imaginative use of materials) carried out with your child, and the developmental history is a structured interview with parents, concentrating on early development and current behaviours.
 QB Check is a computerised test which adds to the ADHD part of the assessment.